isomerpages/moe-peircesec/_parents/Announcement.md

 and report on 2 January 2025, Friday, 7:30 am at the Parade Square until the transfer is approved.
 <br>For parents/guardians who are unable to access Parent Gateway, you may
 use this link to complete the registration.
+Link: (<a rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/peircesec1registration2025</a>)
-If you are unable to register online, please call the school at 6457 6454.
+<br>If you are unable to register online, please call the school at 6457 6454.
 Our staff will assist you.
 <br><strong>2.Appeals</strong>
 <br><strong>2a.
 Medical Appeal Exercise (MAE)</strong>
 <br>For MAE, transfer appeals will only be considered on exceptional basis